A Rounded Education

 Each pupil belongs to a form group in Pre-Prep and a tutor group in the Prep School.
 Their teacher is responsible for managing the wellbeing of that child throughout the year.
 For one of the half-terms they will be a “Focus Child” with a specific target to achieve that half term.
 All pupil’s pastoral information is tracked as they make their way up through the school passing from teacher to teacher to ensure continuity.

-We are also fortunate to be able to offer pupils and parents access to a fully qualified Counsellor, Miss Tarni Bowling.
-Tarni is in school on Thursdays providing individual counselling to pupils with specific needs as well as working with small groups, around themes such as friendship and managing anxiety.
+We are also fortunate to be able to offer pupils and parents access to our school wellbeing coordinator, Mrs Sophie Moran.
+Sophie is in school on Monday, Tuesday and Thursday mornings providing individual support to pupils with specific needs as well as working with small groups, around themes such as friendship and managing anxiety.

 Mental Health First Aiders